 Chinatown Movements: Past, Present, & Futures

-Chinatown Movements: Past, Present, & Futures is an intergenerational series of five public events that highlight historic and contemporary movements focused on labor, housing, and LGBTQ justice in Manhattan’s Chinatown.
+Chinatown Movements: Past, Present, & Futures is an intergenerational series of four public events that highlight historic and contemporary movements focused on labor, housing, and LGBTQ justice in Manhattan’s Chinatown.
 The series includes panel discussions, film screenings, bilingual walking tours, and a culminating open mic.
 Chinatown Movements is the first series of its kind in the neighborhood to engage community members in understanding how we can learn and build from Chinatown’s historic social movements to address similar, pressing present-day concerns.

 PROGRAM LINE UP: